opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 **3. Modify YAML Template:**
 - Crucial Modifications:
   - `image`:
-    - If your Knitfab Kubernetes Cluster utilizes a local registry, replace `registry_uri` within the image field with `localhost`.
+    - If your Knitfab Kubernetes Cluster utilizes a local registry, replace `registry_uri` within the `image` field with `localhost`.
+    ```YAML
+    # Replace 172.16.39.135
+    image: "172.16.39.135:30503/spam-detection-initial-train:v1.0"
+    # With localhost
+    image: "localhost:30503/spam-detection-initial-train:v1.0"
+    ```
     - This ensures the image is pulled from the local registry.
   - `inputs`:
-    - Define the input dataset by specifying the tags used during the knit data push command: `project:spam-detection`, `type:dataset`, `mode:initial-train`.
+    - Define the input dataset by specifying the tags used during the knit data push command to the `path:"/in/dataset"`: `project:spam-detection`, `type:dataset`, `mode:initial-train`.
+    ```YAML
+    # Add tags used during the knit data push command.
+    inputs:
+    - path: /in/dataset
+      tags:
+        - project:spam-detection
+        - type:dataset
+        - mode:initial-train
+    ```
     - This instructs Knitfab to link the correct dataset to the training process.
   - `outputs`, `log`:
     - Add the following project-related tag to the outputs and log sections: `project:spam-detection`
+    ```YAML
+    # outputs
+    outputs:
+    - path: "/out/model"
+      tags:
+        - "project:spam-detection"
+        - "type:model"

+    # log
+    log:
+      tags:
+        - "type:log"
+        - "project:spam-detection"
+    ```
     - This facilitates better organization and filtering of outputs and logs within the Knitfab system.

 - Other Important Considerations:
   - Resource Allocation: Define the required resources for the training process (e.g., CPU, memory, GPU).

-Ensure the modified YAML template adheres to the structure and content of the YAML file located in the `plans` directory of the cloned Git repository.
+  - YAML Structure: Always double-check that your modified YAML template adheres to the correct structure and syntax.
+You can use the YAML file provided in the `/plans` directory of the cloned Git repository as a reference.

 **4. Apply the YAML Template:**
 ```bash
 initial_train_plan=$(knit plan apply ./plans/spam-detection-initial-train.v1.0.yaml)
 ```
-This command applies the YAML template to create a new Knitfab Plan.
+This command sends the YAML template to the Knitfab API, which creates a new Plan based on the provided configuration.

-- The `initial_train_plan` variable will contain the JSON response from the Knitfab API, which includes details about the created Plan.
+The output of the command, which is stored in the `initial_train_plan` variable, is a JSON object containing details about the created Plan.

 **5. Extract the Plan Id:**
 ```bash